Curriculum

 Academic Calendar

-Students of MA in Economic Research function as full-time students for the whole duration of their studies, and are strongly recommend to devote full-time effort to their study plan.
+Students of Master in Economic Research function as full-time students for the whole duration of their studies, and are strongly recommend to devote full-time effort to their study plan.

 Students must accumulate 120 ECTS: